michael-sevcik/CommandLineParser/CommandLineParser/README.md

     )
 ```

 This is factory method.
-Presents the user ability to create an instance of an object implementing this interface, suitable his purposes.
+It enables the user to create an instance of an object implementing this interface, suitable for his purposes.
 - `Action action` is method, to be called, when the option is present on the command line.
 User defines this method to suit his needs and parser
 calls it when the option is present.
 Can be called multiple times if the option is present multiple times on the command line.
 - `bool isMandatory` user sets this property to true, if the option must be present on the command line, false otherwise
 - `char[]? shortSynonyms = null` defines short synonyms(one letter) for the option, that means what kind of short names should this option respond to.
 For example `['p','k']` - option consumes -p and -k on command line.
-- `string[]? longSynonyms = null` defines long synonyms(2+ letters) for the option, that means what kind of long names should this option respond to.
+- `string[]? longSynonyms = null` defines long synonyms for the option, that means what kind of long names should this option respond to.
 For example `['portable','king']` - option consumes --portable and --king on command line.

 Watch out that if you don't provide any synonyms, your action will never be called.
 Also Synonyms for different options must not collide,